JSDA

 The Idea

-Most web frameworks demand you learn their way of doing things — proprietary file conventions, custom compilers, opaque build pipelines.
+Most web frameworks demand you learn their way of doing things - proprietary file conventions, custom compilers, opaque build pipelines.
 JSDA-Kit takes the opposite approach: your JavaScript ESM modules are your web assets.
-A file named index.html.js exports a string — and that string becomes your HTML page.
-The same pattern works for CSS, SVG, Markdown, JSON, or anything else text-based.
+A file named index.html.js exports a string - and that string becomes your HTML page.
+The same pattern works for CSS, SVG, Markdown, JSON, feeds, sitemaps, PDF documents, API-like responses, or anything else text-based.

 This is the JSDA (JavaScript Distributed Assets) concept brought to life: PHP-like simplicity with modern JavaScript power.
 No template engines, no custom syntax, no black-box build steps.
-Just modules, template literals, and the full Node.js ecosystem at your fingertips.
+Just modules, template literals, imports, async data, tests, and the full Node.js ecosystem at your fingertips.

 // src/static/index.html.js → dist/index.html